Ladder99/DIME/README.md

 # Data In Motion Enterprise

-Move data from industrial sources to message queues, databases, and other sinks.
+Move data from enterprise and industrial sources to message queues, databases, and other sinks.

 ## Configuration Example